menu

 Ellensburg City Center is a rural neighborhood (based on population density) located in Ellensburg, Washington.

 Real estate in the City Center of Ellensburg, WA is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the City Center neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built before 1940.
+Many of the residences in the City Center neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
+A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics